masonforest/www.masonforest.com/_posts/2018-10-21-ellipticoin-progress-update-number-1.markdown

 a network that scales without having to solve hard technical problems such as sharding and proof of stake.

-I think I can build Ellipticoin faster than everyone else can build Ethereum 2.0 is because I'm not actually building much new software.
+I think I can build Ellipticoin faster than everyone else can build Ethereum 2.0 because I'm not actually building much new software.
 Like Ethereum 2.0 I'm going to use an existing [WebAssembly](https://github.com/paritytech/wasmi) interpreter.
 For the consensus mechanism I’m going to use [Proof of Burn](http://www.masonforest.com/blockchain/ethereum/ellipticoin/2018/05/29/the-ellipticoin-proof-of-burn-algorithm.html).
 This should be much easier to implement than Proof of Stake because the economics are almost identical Proof of Work’s.
 I also don't plan to implement sharding.
 It's mostly just putting the pieces together.

-The goal, which I think is achievable, is to build a blockchain similar to Ethereum with the follow traits:
+The goal, which I think is achievable, is to build a blockchain similar to Ethereum with the following traits:

 * Runs the WebAssembly VM.
 This will allow Dapp developers to build smart contracts in fully featured languages like Rust.
 This comes with the added benefit of the rich Rust community and ecosystem.